EOFY offer

 Decide on pricing and payment terms

 Pricing structures determine how you charge clients for consulting services.
-Choose the method that matches your work type:
+Choose the method that matches your work type.

-- Best for: Ongoing projects with variable scope
+• Best for: ongoing projects with variable scope

-- Requirements: Detailed time tracking and regular reporting
+• Requirements: detailed time tracking and regular reporting

-- Best for: Well-defined projects with clear deliverables
+• Best for: well-defined projects with clear deliverables

-- Benefits: Predictable income, easier client budgeting
+• Benefits: provides predictable income and easier client budgeting

-- Requirements: Accurate scope estimation and change management
+• Requirements: accurate scope estimation and change management

 Apply tax correctly to your invoices

-- Australia: 10% GST on most consulting services
+• Rate: charge 10% GST on most consulting services

 Registration threshold in Australia: $75,000 annual turnover.
 Once you meet this threshold, the ATO requires you to register for GST and do so within 21 days.